jankichauhan/Captsone_Goodreads_Imdb/README.md

 ![](images/top_authors.png)

 > - Goodreads has 90 million members registered users, while imdb has 83 million registered user; though Imdb has been around longer(since 1990).
-> - Both Goodreads and Imdb are Amazon subsidaries.
+> - Both Goodreads and Imdb are Amazon subsidiaries.

 ## Future Analysis
 It will great to see if the effect of movies(once they release) on the sales and number of reader of books.